RajaBorusu/Shopping-cart/README.md

 Default credentials:

-username: admin
+Username: admin

-password: admin (you’ll be prompted to update)
+Password: admin (you’ll be prompted to update)

-Generate a SonarQube token from:
+Generate a SonarQube token at:
-Administration → Security → Users → Update Tokens → Generate Token
+Administration → Security → Users → Generate Token

-Use this token in Jenkins CI pipeline configuration.
+Use this token in your Jenkins CI pipeline.

 6️⃣ Configure Jenkins Plugins